mattcowen/postman/README.md

 When we create an application registration, "new_web1", via these scripts, we will configure new_web1 to have permision to call the Api1.
 It is this api that we grant user consent for new_web1 to call on behalf of users.

+3. Import the collection json to Postman

-3. Import and update the environment variables in Postman
+4. Import environment json and update the variables in Postman

 <b>azuread</b>: change this to your AAD tenant domain.